 United Kingdom and the pursuit of safer roads

-The Government of U.K. offers 57 transportation-based mobile apps out of 404 total.
+The Government of U.K. offers several transportation-based mobile apps.
 Public transit is a large part of the country, which is the focus of most of these–timetables, routes and so forth.
 There are also a sizable number of downloadables that offer information on areas or roads that have a high collision rate as well as updating on accidents that may be holding up traffic.
 Vehicle fatalities have increased in the country and this focus reflects the desire to address the situation.

 The U.S. takes m-Government federal, state and local